ijanett/smithsonian_exhibits/README.md

 # SmithsonianExhibits

 This gem will pull exhibit information from the Exhibits page of the Smithsonian website, https://naturalhistory.si.edu/exhibits.
-The user can choose from a list of exhibits and upon choosing, will get data specific to that exhibit of choice.
-The data provided includes the exhibit's name, floor location, category, and a short description.
+The user can choose from a list of exhibits and upon choosing, will get data specific to the exhibit of choice.
+The data provided includes the exhibit's name, floor location, category, a short description, and a url for further exhibit details.

 ## Installation